OpenCockpitOpenCockpit

 Code & files, all-in-one

-• Directory / Recent / Git Changes / Git History — 4 tabs
+• Directory / Recent / Git Changes / Git History in one tree

 Explorer